holepunchto/pear-docs/making-a-pear-app-1.md

 Similarly, use `pear stage some-name` to create a version of the app that others can test out.
 When everything is ready, use `pear release some-name` and now this becomes the main version of the app.

 For now we want to release the app, but since there are no other versions, let's call it `main`.
-It is just a name, so it can be called anything you want.
+It is just a name, so it can be called anything.

 ```
 $ pear stage main